PO4670 Political Parties

 All should be in the library.
 Books expected to be in high demand are on reserve, others are on the shelves.
 Articles are available either on-line through the library website, or (in very rare cases) on photocopy reserve.

-Some readings are available here as downloads and they are also on the module Blackboard page:
+Some readings are available on the module Blackboard page.

 The handout for Term 1 Political Parties is downloadable here.

 On the exam paper there will be two sections, corresponding to the material covered in the two terms, with four questions in each section.
 Students will be asked to answer 3 of those questions, at least one question from each section, in the allotted 3 hours.
 The style of question in section A will be the same as that of questions on the exam paper for Section A of the PO4740 paper for each of the last three years and PO4670 Political Parties before that.
 The three Term 1 essay topics (Michels, Downs, factions) will not appear as exam questions.
 As in previous years, each question will be easily relateable to a topic (eg a 'factions question', etc) – but ideally you will not think of the 10 topics as distinct silos and will, when answering a question on one topic, be able to bring in where relevant points encountered from another part of the module.

 The exam timetable is set by the Examinations Office and details can be expected to emerge in late March or early April 2018, when it will be posted as part of the SS exam timetable on Exams Office site.